gitter-badger/measure/README.md

 # Support
 Please email Siddharth Mathur (support@blackbuck.mobi) with any feedback

+# Acknowledgement
+* Maheima Kapur for the initial idea

 # Contributions welcome
 Merge requests/patches welcome on GitHub or on email :)